 Each committee has a Year 11 senior student leader, a representative from each year group and a staff link to the senior leadership team.
-The Year 11 senior student leader will take minutes and co-chair with the senior member of staff.
-Each committee meets twice a half term to discuss and raise ideas and concerns.
+The Year 11 senior student leader will take action points and co-chair with the senior member of staff.
+Each committee meets once a half term to discuss and raise ideas and concerns.
 The meeting weeks are scheduled to coincide with form activity weeks in case committees need to canvas thoughts / opinions and ideas.

 Students write a letter of application to apply for which committee they wish to be on.
 Voting then takes place across each year group.
 The successful applicants become active participants and will contribute to the life of Cansfield as well as the wider community.